Superlend/superkat/docs/low-level-spec.md

 ### Performance Fee

-An address that has the role `AGGREGATION_VAULT_MANAGER` can set the fee recipient address and the performance fee.
+An address that has the role `YIELD_AGGREGATOR_MANAGER` can set the fee recipient address and the performance fee.
 The `MAX_PERFORMANCE_FEE` is set to 50%.

 During the `harvest` operation, if the net yield amount is positive and the performance fee is set, then that fee is accrued from the net yield amount, gets converted to `shares` amount and minted to the `feeRecipient`.